-Recognising that change is a constant feature of today's commercial environment, ACS Registrars is committed to the concept of continuous improvement, working in tandem with clients to ensure on-going enhancement of systems and services.
-Regardless of a company's size or location, ACS Registrars adheres to its policy of providing support at all times.
+Recognising that change is a constant feature of today's commercial environment, the British Assessment Bureau is committed to the concept of continuous improvement, working in tandem with clients to ensure on-going enhancement of systems and services.
+Regardless of a company's size or location, The British Assessment Bureau adheres to its policy of providing support at all times.

 UKAS assesses and accredits certification bodies (CBs).
 This ensures our impartiality and competence to provide certificates to our clients that are credible to end users in the public and private sectors.

-In the firm belief that the audit and certification process should be conducted in a spirit of partnership and openness with the client, ACS Registrars Ltd has established a set of guiding principles, which will be applied throughout the relationship:
+In the firm belief that the audit and certification process should be conducted in a spirit of partnership and openness with the client, the British Assessment Bureau has established a set of guiding principles, which will be applied throughout the relationship:

 - We listen to our clients and respect their views and opinions.

 - We are professional in our actions at all times, whilst remaining flexible and fair in our approach.